 Meijer customers are increasingly interested in knowing that the seafood they buy from us is a healthy option and comes from sustainable sources.
 That’s why we’re taking important steps to provide the highest sustainability standards for both our farmed and wild caught fish selections.

-Since 2012, Meijer has partnered with the Global Aquaculture Alliance (GAA).
+Since 2012, Meijer has partnered with the Global Seafood Alliance (GSA).

 Its Best Aquaculture Practices (BAP) certification helps our farmed seafood suppliers achieve the best possible sustainable aquaculture standards.
 BAP is an international certification program based on achievable, science-based and continuously-improved global performance standards for the entire aquaculture supply chain – farms, hatcheries, processing plants and feed mills.
 They help assure the production of healthy foods through environmentally and socially responsible means.
 Since 2017, we have worked with the farmed fish suppliers of our Meijer brand seafood to achieve 4-star certification under the BAP program.